GET CORONAVIRUS SUPPORT AS AN EXTREMELY VULNERABLE PERSON

 We are still accepting referrals from agencies and families but please note: we continue to have robust safeguarding policies and procedures but we will not be visiting the family or seeing the home environment and therefore our risk and safeguarding procedures are now limited during the Coronavirus outbreak.
 We are now accepting self-referrals.

-We are seeking a Specialist Project Worker to join our committed staff team working to support local families.
-This is an exciting, creative and challenging specialist role where you would be welcomed into an experienced and committed staff team.
+We are seeking a Coordinator to join our committed staff team working to support local families.
+This is an exciting, creative and challenging role where you would be welcomed into an experienced and committed staff team.
+This role may increase to a 20-hour post.

-For further information or advice about applying, please email Sharon Lewis, Executive Manager, on email@example.com
+For further information or advice about applying, please email Sharon Lewis at email@example.com

 Become a Home-Start Thanet family mentor and make 2020 a year you give something back...